-The instantiation process guarantees that (i) each concrete agent that is generated must have a unique value for each of its aa attributes, manifesting as unmodifiable states in the resulting Kappa; and (ii) intrinsic and extrinsic conflicts between sites are propagated to the formal Kappa model.
-The first point implies that a rule testing for a wild-type value of such an attribute would only apply to a concrete agent that is not mutated at that residue; conversely, a rule that tests for a non-wild-type value would not apply to a concrete agent unless it had undergone an appropriate mutation.
-This enables a transparent account of both loss- and gain-of-function mutations that side-steps the various difficulties (concerning gain-of-function mutations) that were encountered by the original 'meta Kappa' project [5], 10].
-The second point relieves the modeller from having to keep track of all conflict invariants that must be maintained and separates the distinct concerns of the open world of the KR and the closed world of a particular model.
+After the automatic translation into Kappa, each concrete agent that is generated must have a unique value for each of its aa attributes; these manifest as unmodifiable states in the resulting Kappa.
+As such, a nugget that tests such an aa attribute will be translated into a Kappa rule (or rules) that will only ever apply to those concrete agents that have the appropriate state.
+As such, a rule that tests for a wild-type value of such an attribute would only apply to a concrete agent that is not mutated at that residue; conversely, a rule that tests for a non-wild-type value would not apply to a concrete agent unless it had undergone an appropriate mutation.
+This therefore enables a transparent account of both loss- and gain-of-function mutations that sidesteps the various difficulties (concerning gain-of-function mutations) that were encountered by the original 'meta Kappa' project [5, 10]

 Finally, the framework presented here remains entirely formal and, although we obviously have in mind an interpretation in terms of signalling networks, it does not actually embody any domain-specific knowledge.
-In particular, although we have used suggestive names for nodes in our examples, these have no actual significance and could be arbitrarily renamed without affecting the content of the knowledge representation or any generated Kappa models.
-We plan to address this issue this by introducing semantic annotations for nodes-as pure meta-data attributes-that would allow us to express domain-specific properties such as "this region is an SH2 domain" or "this residue must be serine or threonine" from which automatic rewrites, expressing update and/or aggregation of nuggets, could be determined.
+In particular, although we have used suggestive names for nodes in our examples, these have no actual significance and could be arbitrarily renamed without affecting the content of the knowledge representation.
+We plan to address issue this by introducing semantic annotations for nodes that would allow us to express domain-specific properties such as "this region is an SH2 domain" or "this residue must be serine or threeonine".

 This grounding process opens up the possibility of performing a second level of semantic checking on nuggets that have already been verified to be syntactically well-formed.
 Such checks could be purely routine, e.g. "binding actions have exactly two participants", "only a kinase can phosphorylate a protein" or "a serine/threonine kinase cannot phosphorylate a tyrosine residue".
-However, we principally envisage semantic annotations as a means to perform automatic rewriting so as to make certain default aggregation decisions, e.g. "an SH2 domain can bind only one phospho-tyrosine ligand at a time".
-As such, we envisage a particular focus on the numerous domain-domain and domain-ligand PPIs that occur in signalling networks which, by their very nature, embody highly generic binding mechanisms constrained by relatively simple-but tedious and error-prone to write by-hand-intrinsic conflict conditions.
+However, we principally envisage semantic annotations as a means to automate certain default aggregation decisions, e.g. "an SH2 domain can bind only one phospho-tyrosine ligand at a time", with a particular focus on the numerous domain-domain and domain-ligand PPIs that occur in signalling networks which, by their very nature, embody highly generic binding mechanisms constrained by relatively simple-but tedious and error-prone to write by-hand-conflict conditions.

 Acknowledgement.
-This work was sponsored by the Defense Advanced Research Projects Agency (DARPA) and the U. S. Army Research Office under grant numbers W911NF-14-1-0367 and W911NF-15-1-0544.
+This work was sponsored by the Defense Advanced Research Projects Agency (DARPA) and the U. S. Army Research Office under grant number W911NF-14-1-0367.
 The views, opinions, and/or findings contained in this report are those of the authors and should not be interpreted as representing the official views or policies, either expressed or implied, of the Defense Advanced Research Projects Agency or the Department of Defense.